E-commerce

 An e-commerce business is a company that sells online.
 This can involve physical products, digital products, subscriptions, or services.
 The most visible model remains the store that sells directly to consumers, but e-commerce actually covers several formats: B2C, DTC, B2B, marketplaces, subscriptions, dropshipping, and hybrid models.

-Shopify points out in its resources on business models and on creating online stores that an e-commerce business is not limited to the store’s technology.
-It is based first and foremost on a clear model: who sells what, to whom, with what margin, through which channel, and with what level of control over the brand and the experience.
+Shopify points out in its resources on business models and on creating online stores that an e-commerce business is not just about store technology.
+It is first and foremost based on a clear model: who sells what, to whom, with what margin, through which channel, and with what level of control over the brand and the experience.

 • An offer.